-- 1.1 This Standard applies only to Tier 1 and Tier 2 for-profit entities. - 1.2 A Tier 2 entity is not required to comply with the disclosure requirements in this Standard denoted with an asterisk ().
-Where an entity elects to apply a disclosure concession it shall comply with any RDR paragraphs associated with that concession. - An entity shall apply this Standard in preparing general purpose financial statements in accordance with New Zealand equivalents to International Financial Reporting Standards (NZ IFRSs). - 2A An entity is required to comply with only paragraphs 6, 7, 11.1 and 11.2 when preparing condensed interim financial reports. - The requirements in this Standard are part of Generally Accepted Accounting Practice in New Zealand (NZ GAAP). - 4 [Deleted]
+- 1.1 This Standard applies to Tier 1 and Tier 2 for-profit entities. - 1.2 A Tier 2 entity is not required to comply with the disclosure requirements in this Standard denoted with an asterisk ().
+Where an entity elects to apply a disclosure concession it shall comply with any RDR paragraphs associated with that concession. - An entity shall apply this Standard in preparing general purpose financial statements in accordance with New Zealand equivalents to International Financial Reporting Standards (NZ IFRS). - An entity is required to comply with only paragraphs 7, 11.1 and 11.2 when preparing condensed interim financial reports. - 3 The requirements in this Standard are part of Generally Accepted Accounting Practice (GAAP). - 4 [Deleted]